vitejs/vite/docs/config/build-options.md

 - **Type:** `number`
 - **Default:** `500`

-Limit for chunk size warnings (in kbs).
+Limit for chunk size warnings (in kB).
 It is compared against the uncompressed chunk size as the [JavaScript size itself is related to the execution time](https://v8.dev/blog/cost-of-javascript-2019).

 ## build.watch